putskan/ben-lahav-intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 - test your code.
 - View in scope: Connect Analog 2 (dark blue) to pin 4 in arduino (LED output).
 Play with the times and triggers until you see the PWM change when turning the rotary.
 - View in voltmeter - stop scope first.
 See the average voltage change.
 What is the duty cycle?
+    ~79.12%
 - what happens when using 30Hz instead of 50Hz for the PWM?
+    The duty cycle remained pretty much the same because the on-off ratio is the same.
+However the light change is more visible to us.
+That's because we have longer periods for which the light is turned on and off, so our eyes can percieve the changes.
+Note it does not the

 ## Use PWM to control a servo motor